B.S. in Public Health, Health Services Administration

 The Health Services Administration major requires completing 120 credit hours, including coursework for WVU general education foundations, public health foundation courses and health services administration courses.
 The Health Services Administration major follows the same core curriculum as the Public Health Sciences major, sharing 25 credits, so you will develop a solid foundation of public health knowledge within the program.

-Each student will develop a Plan of Study with the School of Public Health’s dedicated undergraduate advising specialist, Devon Neptune.
+Each student will develop a Plan of Study with the School of Public Health’s dedicated undergraduate advising specialist.
 It is important to follow this plan to complete all degree requirements and graduate on time.

 View WVU Catalog for Required Courses